Recap / The Simpsons S 13 E 3 Homer The Moe

 This episode contains examples of:

-- Bowdlerization: Along with the scene of Homer bleeding after hitting his hand on the jukebox glass, BBC Two in the UK also cut the scene where Homer puts a cigarette in Lisa's mouth and lights it (only for Lisa to cough and stub it out in her plate) and the part where Moe talks to one of the Russian prostitutes who laments that ever since the Chernobyl nuclear disaster, her penis has been falling off (with Moe Comically Missing the Point that "penis" is a Russian word).
+- Bowdlerization: Along with the scene of Homer bleeding after hitting his hand on the jukebox glass, Channel 4 in the UK also cut the scene where Homer puts a cigarette in Lisa's mouth and lights it (only for Lisa to cough and stub it out in her plate) and the part where Moe talks to one of the Russian prostitutes who laments that ever since the Chernobyl nuclear disaster, her penis has been falling off (with Moe Comically Missing the Point that "penis" is a Russian word).

 - Comically Missing the Point: Bart's attempt to prank call Homer while he's running Moe's bar backfires when Homer doesn't know what to do when given the name "Ollie Tabooger".